8 Proven Copywriting Examples to Increase Sales

 However, your Return on Investment (RoI) depends heavily on the judgment calls your editors, writers and marketing staff makes when creating these emails.
 Let’s take a look at some of the universal rules that might cost you sales and revenue should you break them in your email sales pitches.

-1. Features Before Products
+1. Features + Benefits Before Products

-Writing sales emails usually consists of what the industry likes to call “cold calling”.
+Writing sales emails usually consists of what the industry likes to call “cold emailing”.
 This technique entails that the person receiving your email doesn’t have a clue as to who you are or what you want.
 Not to mention how you came about their email in the first place.

 Writing cold call emails is difficult, which is why you should always focus on the important aspects of your sales pitch before introducing additional information.
 In practice, this means that you should list, describe and possibly demonstrate the product or service that you are trying to sell.